 What is the noise level of a coffee machine?

-The noise level of a coffee machine depends on the type, model, and quality of the machine.
-Generally, coffee machines that use pumps, grinders, or steam can produce loud noises ranging from 60 to 95 decibels (dB), which is comparable to the sound of an electric toothbrush, a vacuum cleaner, or a hair dryer.
+Coffee machines that use pumps, grinders, or steam produce loud noises ranging from 60 to 95 decibels (dB), comparable to the sound of an electric toothbrush, a vacuum cleaner, or a hair dryer.

 Are all coffee makers noisy?

 No, not all coffee makers are noisy.
-Some coffee makers, such as French press, siphon, or pour-over, do not use pumps, grinders, or steam and are, therefore, quieter than others.
-However, even among the same type of coffee maker, there can be variations in noise level depending on the machine's brand, model, and quality.
+Some, such as the French press, siphon, or pour-over, do not use pumps, grinders, or steam and are quieter than others.
+However, even among the same type, the noise level can vary depending on the machine's brand, model, and quality.

 How do I clean my coffee maker?

-2. Mix white vinegar and water and fill the water reservoir with the mixture.
-You can use around half as much vinegar as water or increase the ratio of vinegar to water if your coffee maker has a lot of buildup.
+- Mix white vinegar and water and fill the water reservoir with the mixture.
+If your coffee maker has a lot of buildup, use half as much vinegar as water or increase the ratio of vinegar to water.

-3. Run the coffee maker through a brewing cycle without any grounds in the basket.
+- Run the coffee maker through a brewing cycle without grounds in the basket.

-You should clean your coffee maker with vinegar at least once a month or more often if you notice a visible buildup or a change in the taste of your coffee.
-You can also use other cleaning agents, such as lemon juice, baking soda, or commercial descalers, but vinegar is usually the easiest and cheapest option.
+Clean your coffee maker at least once a month or when you notice a visible buildup or a change in the taste of your coffee.
+You can also use other cleaning agents like lemon juice, baking soda, or commercial descalers.

 Quiet Brews, Perfect Mornings

-Designed with noise reduction technology, the silent coffee makers I’ve reviewed promise excellent brews and a serene atmosphere.
-They're the perfect solution for coffee enthusiasts looking to blend the art of coffee-making with the calm of a quiet morning.
+The silent coffee makers I’ve reviewed feature noise-reduction technology and promise excellent brews and quality drinks.
+They're the perfect solution for coffee-making in the calm of the morning.